-Actor Paul Walker was killed Saturday in a blazing single-car wreck in Southern California leaving his charity event.
+Actor Paul Walker was killed Saturday in a blazing single-car collision in Southern California leaving his charity event.
 He was known as an adrenaline junkie and for his role in “The Fast and the Furious” movies.
 Walker was riding in a friend’s Porsche GT; the sports car flew off the road and crashed into a tree.
 Soon after the crash, the car burst into flames.

 The car was driven by Walker’s racing team partner, slammed into a tree and burst into flames.
 If drag racing is canceled out for a possible cause of death, than investigators are looking into the possibility that another car veered in front of the Porsche and caused the crash.

 When friends and family arrived at the scene, the car was unrecognizable and completely engulfed in flames.
 Walker and the driver’s loved ones appeared at the collision screaming and crying at the dreadful scene.